 white, free or barely touching the stem, crowded.
 Stem

-white, robust and has the slightly brittle, fibrous texture.
+white, robust and has a slightly brittle, fibrous texture.
 At the base is a bulb that bears universal veil remnants in the form of two to four distinct rings or ruffs.
-Between the basal universal veil remnants and gills are remnants of the partial veil (which covers the gills during development) in the form of a white ring.
+Between the basal universal veil, remnants and gills are remnants of the partial veil (which covers the gills during development) in the form of a white ring.
 It can be quite wide and flaccid with age.

 on the First Nature Web site.